PendingUsername/portfolio-app/readme.md

 To-Do

-Add more projects and update project backgrounds.
+-Add more projects and update project backgrounds.
-Improve responsiveness on mobile devices.
+-Improve responsiveness on mobile devices.
-Add a blog section to share articles and tutorials.
+-Add a blog section to share articles and tutorials.

-    Include a light mode toggle option.
+-Better UX/UI